Whether choosing a surgical or nonsurgical approach to ACL treatment, physical therapy is vital to healing after an ACL injury.

 Over the coming months, you'll work on strength, flexibility, and sport-specific exercises.

-Throughout the next several months, you will work with your physical therapist on incorporating strength and flexibility exercises, including sport-specific exercises.
-UPMC Sports Medicine’s science-based approach to rehabilitation from ACL injury typically involves five phases.
-The duration of each phase will depend on your approach to treatment.
+UPMC Sports Medicine’s science-based approach to rehab from ACL injury has five phases.
+The length of each phase will depend on your treatment goals.

 The first two months of rehab are crucial to the healing process after ACL surgery.